 Like physical therapy treatments for neck pain, back pain physical therapy treatments include both passive and active methods for the patient.
 “Current medical literature suggests moderate to strong evidence supporting the benefits of physical therapy’s role in reducing neck pain and back pain and improving range of motion.”

 How Back Pain and Neck Pain Are Diagnosed

 Back and neck pain can lead to a loss of productivity.
-It’s a common cause for disability.
-It can also lead to nerve damage, depression and even weight gain.
+It’s a common cause of disability.
+It can also lead to nerve damage, depression, and even weight gain.
 If you’re suffering from back pain or neck pain, it’s time to take action.
 Get pain relief with the help of a physical therapist.
 A physical therapist will develop a personalized treatment plan just for you.

 Why suffer when physical therapy can give you pain relief?
 Call Total Care Physical Therapy in Hillsborough, NJ, today to see how physical therapy can help you live a pain-free life.